 In addition to the quantity of scholarly activity, the quality and impact of the candidate's work will also be considered in the evaluation of professional activity.
-Quality is reflected by factors such as:

-- impact factors found in citation indexes - ratings for Annual Review of Professional Activity - depth and breadth of an individual's work - level at which this work is presented (e.g., state versus national) - appropriateness and quality ranking of the journals in which the work is published - competitiveness of the grant acquisition process that supports such work.
+Quality is reflected by such factors as impact factors found in citation indexes, ratings for Annual Review of Professional Activity; depth and breadth of an individual's work; the level at which this work is presented (e.g., state versus national); the appropriateness, as defined by the school, the journals in which the work is published; and the competitiveness of the grant acquisition process that supports such work.
+Quality, impact, and quantity should be defined in school approved elaborations, and should be consistent with professional standards reflected in the different disciplines within that school.